SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 ### Events/Topics

 Events are an important part of the Event Portal.
-Think of a event as a concept of the publish-subscribe (pub/sub) architectural pattern.
+Think of an event as a concept of the publish-subscribe (pub/sub) architectural pattern.
 Topics are used to route data or events (in the form of messages) between distributed applications, often using a message broker or an event broker.

-A Solace topic and an Apache Kafka topic might seem fundamentally the same but there are quite a few [differences between them](https://solace.com/blog/solace-topics-vs-kafka-topics/).
+A Solace topic and an Apache Kafka topic might seem fundamentally the same, but there are quite a few [differences between them](https://solace.com/blog/solace-topics-vs-kafka-topics/).
 Later in this CodeLab, when you run a discovery scan against a Kafka cluster the Topic Scheme for events discovered will be Kafka format.

 Here are some examples from our use case: